xunne899/tgc16-project-1/README.md

 ## 1. Summary
 * Lots of unwanted waste are disposed and it is harming the environment
-* Seeing many waste being disposed without much consideration, it sparks the owner's idea to create awareness about recycling
+* Seeing waste being disposed without much consideration, it sparks the owner's idea to create awareness about recycling

 ## 2. UI/UX